arangodb/nx-arangodb/nx_arangodb/algorithms/README.md

 This is an experimental module seeking to provide server-side algorithms for `nx-arangodb` Graphs.
 The goal is to provide a set of algorithms that can be delegated to the server for processing, rather than having to pull all the data to the client and process it there.

-Currently, the module is in a very early stage and only provides a single algorithm: `shortestPath`.
+Currently, the module is in a very early stage and only provides a single algorithm: `shortest_path`.
 This is simply to demonstrate the potential of the module and to provide a starting point for further development.

 ```python
 import os